Updated on by Asher Fergusson

 You can’t go wrong packing at least one gorgeous outfit for your vacation in Miami.
 You’ll definitely want to check out the nightlife in the city, whether it’s going out for dinner or enjoying the vibrant club and bar scene.
 This jumpsuit is great because it doesn’t wrinkle easily and looks great on many different body types.

 If Miami is more than 100 miles from home for you, definitely consider buying travel insurance to protect your trip.
-World Nomads is a favorite of avid travelers, largely due to their comprehensive plans and affordable rates.
+TravelInsurance.com is a favorite of avid travelers, largely due to their ability to connect you with comprehensive plans and affordable rates.
 We don’t travel without them!

 As Miami sits along the edge of Florida’s coast, you’ll have plenty of opportunities for swimming and water activities during your trip.
 Be sure to capture all your favorite moments by packing an affordable underwater camera like this one!
 It’s compact, durable, and reliable so you won’t miss a thing.